microsoft/WhatTheHack/072-DataScienceInFabric/Student/Challenge-01.md

 ## Success Criteria

-The heart.csv data is now saved as a delta table on the lakehouse in the same workspace where the notebooks are stored.
+Verify that the heart.csv data is now saved as a delta table on the lakehouse in the same workspace where the notebooks are stored.
+Verify that you are able to load the table back to the notebook.

 ## Learning Resources